vparrello/FIG-Bioinformatics-Course/3_Projections/3.1_Sample-Set-Creation/Sample-Set-Creation-Exercise-1_Gather_Data.md

 Once it downloads into your Downloads folder, you can natively unzip it into the Data folder for your research project.
 Do this by right clicking on the file and selecting "Extract All" in the context menu.
 This will then prompt you to select a destination folder.
 Select the Data folder inside this project and click "Extract".

-8. Sometimes the FASTQ file is too big to download from the webpage.
+8. Sometimes the FASTA file is too big to download from the webpage.
 In that case, you can use the command line to download the data using the SRA run accession number.
 If you have not already installed the SRA toolkit, now would be a good time to do so.
 Once you have installed the SRA toolkit, open it and use the following command to download the data **Be sure to replace the SRR28748153 with your SRA run accession number**:

 ```
 prefetch SRR28748153